WHAT IS GYNAECOLOGICAL LAPAROSCOPIC SURGERY?

 Endometriosis is a condition which can affect the ovaries, fallopian tubes, and pelvic tissue, wherein the lining of the uterus (the endometrium) grows outside of the uterine cavity.
 These implants cause inflammation, and often severe pain as well as menstrual irregularities, and can lead to difficulty getting pregnant.

-Laparoscopic endometriosis surgery can be extremely beneficial for women who suffer from endometriosis and wish to conceive, especially when combined with hormone therapy and IVF (in vitro fertilisation).
+IVF (in vitro fertilisation).
 In severe cases which require more extensive surgery, Wijnland’s fertility surgeons will walk you through your options to preserve your chances of having a baby.

 A hysterectomy, or complete removal of the uterus, is sometimes necessary due to issues such as a prolapsed uterus, cervical, uterine or ovarian cancer, or pelvic inflammatory disease which is not responding to treatment.

-Laparoscopic hysterectomy is currently regarded as the safest and most advanced method to perform a hysterectomy, as your surgeon has a full view of the surrounding organs throughout the procedure.
+most advanced method to perform a hysterectomy, as your surgeon has a full view of the surrounding organs throughout the procedure.
 Some additional benefits include fewer complications, less pain and blood loss, and a decreased chance of infection.

-Also known as a tubal ligation reversal or tubal re-anastomosis, this procedure involves using a laparoscope to perform microsurgery on the fallopian tubes, removing the section blocked during sterilisation and reconnecting them (re-anastomosis).
+tubal ligation reversal or tubal re-anastomosis, this procedure involves using a laparoscope to perform microsurgery on the fallopian tubes, removing the section blocked during sterilisation and reconnecting them (re-anastomosis).

-While this procedure is incredibly advanced, (between 50 to 80% of women who undergo sterilisation reversal go on to have healthy pregnancies) it is important to be aware that it may not always be successful, especially in older women, or when there is not sufficient healthy fallopian tube remaining.
+(between 50 to 80% of women who undergo sterilisation reversal go on to have healthy pregnancies) it is important to be aware that it may not always be successful, especially in older women, or when there is not sufficient healthy fallopian tube remaining.